vohuutridung/IT3150/README.md

 | QLoRA-only | 78.08 | 66.67 | 58.40 | 67.72 |

 The two-stage framework achieves the **highest average score**, confirming the benefit of combining adapter merging with full fine-tuning.

 ---

+## 📄 Full Report

+A detailed technical report describing the **motivation, methodology, training procedure, and full experimental analysis** is included in this repository.

+Readers interested in implementation details, ablation studies, and deeper discussions are encouraged to consult the full report.

+---